spbu-math-cs/Quadric-Intersection/README.md

 ## Scripts

-Use `create_models.py` script for fiting manifolds.
+Use `create_models.py` script to fit the manifolds.
 With default parameters it will fit `OneClassSVM` and `PCA`.

-For fiting `quadrics` with second order distance use the following command:
+For fiting `quadrics` with the second order distance use the following command:
 ```
 python create_models.py --methods quadrics
 ```

-For fiting `quadrics` with algebraic distance use the following command:
+For fiting `quadrics` with the algebraic distance use the following command:
 ```
 python create_models.py --methods quadrics_algebraic
 ```